 Editor’s note: Cheers to Calgary-based writer Deidre Horn for this home-province take on Saskatchewan during winter.
-We hope you enjoy her prairie tales where it seems some things—acid-wash jeans, great booze and Prairie hospitality—never change.
+We hope you enjoy her prairie tales where it seems some things — acid-wash jeans and Prairie hospitality — never change.

 It’s minus 25.
 My nostrils freeze shut and I’m forced to mouth-breathe as I leave the warmth of the airport.